gdbroman/broman.blog/_posts/2020/2020-10-27-finding-ones-way.md

 Sometimes others see,

-whilst we seem to find - no, nothing at all.
+and we?
+No, nothing at all.

 It requires unraveling,

-in our own mind's eye.
+in our mind's eye.

 You prefer blind traveling?